-Did you know that the style and looks used by Microsoft in its Windows phone is called metro style?
+Did you know that the style and looks used by Microsoft in its Windows phone are called metro style?

 Developed by Microsoft, the design is used in its products like Xbox, Windows phone and you would have noticed the new look that Windows 8 had, to be followed by successive Windows launched.

 It is a widely used name for Microsoft designs.

 Ever since 2010, the launch of the first Windows phone, the metro design has taken over and is, being used by most brands and companies in conceptualizing their very own designs.

 Metro style design is all about the fresh and modern look.

 If you are using Windows OS, every aspect of the application, the design feature up to the user experience in Metro style.